mgm-dev/php-crud/README.md

 # php-crud
 ### basic CRUD with vanilla PHP
-this is a practice repository for OOP PHP & PDO
+this is a practice repository for OOP PHP & SQL & PDO